mbrownnycnyc/rhcsa/rhcsa.md

 ```

 4. interpolation of command output
-* the output of a command can be interpolated into another command in two ways:
+* the output of an command invocation can be interpolated into another command invocation via two methods in bash:
   * `$(command)`
   * `` `command` `` (backticks)
 ```